rackerlabs/technical-blog/content/blog/2020/2020-12-04-adobe-experience-manager-in-the-cloud/index.md

 There is currently a strong push from Adobe to move AEM customers from an on-premise licensing model to their AMS hosting platform or ever their new AEM as a Cloud Service product.
-Some customers give in to Adobe sales pressure and make the move from on-premise, and others choose to keep their on-premise licensing.
+Some customers give in and make the move from on-premise, and others choose to keep their on-premise licensing.

 By keeping their on-premise licensing, they can deploy and manage AEM on their own cloud platform on their own terms.
 The Adobe hosting models do make sense for a certain customer